-In addition to the general Decree of 1915 that sets the basic rules for labeling, rules have been issued for specific products.
+In addition to the general Decree of 1915 that sets the basic rules for labeling, there are rules that are specific to some products.

-The metric measurement are mandatory (law August 29, 1923).
-Moroccans are not familiar with U.S. measurement standards such as ounces, lbs, cups, servings, etc...
+The metric measurements are mandatory (law August 29, 1923).
+Moroccans are not familiar with U.S. measurement standards such as ounces, lbs., cups, servings, etc...
 Metric measurements are common both on local and imported products.
 Also, unlike in Egypt and other middle east countries, most Moroccans use exclusively the numbers (characters) as those used by Americans.
-Also, when using dates in the format (xx/xx/xx), U.S. exporters should keep in mind that unlike in the US, the date format should be (dd/mm/yy).